phweyland/dt-plugins/README.md

 darktable is amazing.
 It has a lot of interesting features.
 Openess is not its smallest quality.

+## exif-info (2021/01/22)

+  This script allows to add exif info (from image file) to image information module following the exiv2 syntax (see dt "output metadata tags" in "metadata exportation").
+Examples included in the script.
+  Requires the exiv2 executable.

 ## group Derived Images

   Assume that derived images are stored in a sub-folder of master images.
 They